Tman-gif209/For-Loop/README.md

 # For-Loop
-A python programs using For loops to create different outputs
+Python programs using For loops to create different outputs